--Team has conducted seven mission trips in the past six years to LA, Belize, Haiti twice, Jamaica and the Dominican Republic twice.
+-Team has conducted eight mission trips to LA, Belize, Haiti twice, Jamaica and most recently the Dominican Republic three times.

 Prior to Lipscomb, Taylor coached 11 years at the collegiate level, five years at the high school level and two years privately coaching elite runners.